- This specialist fund offers direct exposure to Latin American stock markets

 abrdn is a firm well known for its commitment to Environment, Social and Governance (ESG).
 Responsible investing has been part of the business since it set up its Corporate Governance team in 1992.
 We’re pleased the firm’s commitment to ESG has filtered down to the fund level. abrdn fund managers generally see themselves as owners of businesses, not investors, and stewardship is an important part of their investment processes.

 Similarly, the Global Emerging Markets Equities team takes stewardship and ESG issues seriously.
 These factors are considered as part of company analysis, and the team engages with companies to encourage best practice.
 All managers have access to a central ESG team, as well as specialist on-desk ESG analysts.

 This fund isn’t an exclusions-based fund, which means it can invest in any sector.
 That said, even in sectors such as energy and materials, they only invest in what they believe to be ‘best-in-class’ companies.
 If there are any ESG concerns, the company must be aware of these and be willing to engage with the team to work on improving its ESG credentials.

-There have been periods of weaker performance as well though, and performance will be volatile at times, especially compared with funds that focus on a broader range of emerging economies or developed markets.
+Performance can be very volatile, especially when compared with funds focusing on a broader range of emerging economies or developed markets.
 We think this should be expected when investing in a specialist area, and from economies that continue to evolve and experience more political and economic uncertainty than developed markets.
 It’s also worth remembering past performance isn’t a guide to how the fund will perform in the future.

 | Apr 18 -